glyfo/sui-dev-docker/README.md

 #### Install Docker Image from Sui

-This step using Docker Emscripten Image.
-The name of the container is dcv  ( Docker Computer Vision  )
+This step using Docker Image.
+The name of the container is suidev  ( Sui Development )
 ```bash
 $ docker run -d --name suidev -p 127.0.0.1:9000:9000 -id  mysten/sui-tools:devnet
 ```

 > [!CAUTION]
-> Note: Delete the container use the below command:
+> Note: By following these steps, you can cleanly stop and remove the current container.

  `$docker stop suidev ; docker remove suidev`

-#### Access to Local Sui Blockchain Enviroment
+#### Access to Sui Container
 ```bash
 $ docker exec -it suidev bash
 root@cad0e8705e91:/sui#
 ```
+> [!NOTE]
+> Note: The container has a sui tool installed

-#### Start Local Blockchain
+#### Start Local Node Blockchain

 ```bash
 root@cad0e8705e91:/sui# nohup sui start  > sui-node.out 2>&1 &